Teaching basic first aid in schools will be compulsory by 2020 but schools will be supported if they want to start earlier.

 Now the government says that from 2020 learning those key skills should be mandatory for every pupil.

-By the time they leave secondary school, all youngsters in England will have been taught how to administer CPR, the purpose of defibrillators, and basic treatments for common injuries.
+By the time they leave secondary school, all youngsters in USA will have been taught how to administer CPR, the purpose of defibrillators, and basic treatments for common injuries.

 Education Secretary Damian Hinds said: “Learning the basic skills of first aid and techniques like CPR will give young people the confidence to know that they can step in to help someone else in need and in the most extreme cases – it could potentially save a life.